1 The Society shall be called the Press Golfing Society.

 2 There shall be a President and Vice-Presidents, to be elected at the Annual General Meeting.

-3 The affairs of the Society shall be managed by a Committee, consisting of the Captain (who shall be Chairman), the Vice-Captain (who shall be Captain-elect for the following season), the Secretary, the Treasurer, or Assistant Secretary, and not more than 10 other members, four to form a quorum.
-The Committee shall have the power to co-opt.
+3 The affairs of the Society shall be managed by a Committee, consisting of the Captain, the Vice-Captain (who shall be Captain-elect for the following season), the Secretary (who shall be Chairman), the Treasurer, or Assistant Secretary, and not more than 10 other members, four to form a quorum.

 4 The offices of Treasurer and Secretary may be held by the same person, at which time, an Assistant Secretary may be appointed.
 The duties of the Treasurer shall be to receive and disburse all monies on behalf of the Society, to keep the accounts and to prepare an annual balance sheet, which shall be audited by two persons approved by the Committee.
 He is to be informed by the Committee of the year, specifically as to the prizes to be awarded at each Meeting.